ZECODER2022/Battle-Bot/README.md

 - Boxes
 - Cubes
 - Battling
+- Cube selling
+- Dueling

 **Commands:**
 - /points - Shows amount of points the user that triggered the command has
 - /shop - Open the menu to buy boxes to unclock cubes!
 - /ping - Test the ping/connection of the bot
+- /sell - sell extra cubes for some extra points
+- /duel - invite a player to a duel
+- /help - learn how to use and play the bot
+- /randomduel - send a command looking for someone to duel
+- /inventory - Shows all of your cubes
+- /allinventory - show a collections of all users
+- /givecube (DEV ONLY) - gives selectect user inputed cube
+- /givepoints (DEV ONLY) - gives selected user inputed points
 - More in Development...

+**Current Boxes:**
+- Basic Box - 250 points with standard color lootpool
+- Gaming Box - 500 points with gaming title lootpool

 **How it works:**
 - Points - Every message send by a user instantly gets a random amount of points (5-25) - When the amount is randomly choosen it is stored inside a data.json that has the points as a variable along with the following: User ID, Username, Characters (cubes).
 This allow all future data to be ready and set up to be saved along with allowing data to be retreieved and read by the bot.